wietsevr/wietsevr/_posts/2016-01-01-how-to-improve-couchsurfing-with-a-single-line-of-code.markdown

 A true user pain for me and my travel companion.
 My profile is full of references, whereas hers is still blank.
 I have seen other users solving this inconvenience by creating a profile as a couple.
 This is not desirable in my opinion as you want to know individuals for who they are.
 That's the strength of the platform that should be leveraged: making international friends based on an interest match.

-I propose CouchSurfing to add a single line of code that could make your platform much more social:
+I propose CouchSurfing to add a single line of code -- add a 'Travel Companion' field -- that could make the platform much more social:

 ![CouchSurfing Mockup with travel companion field](http://www.wietsevr.me/public/couchsurfing-companion.png)